AdobeDocs/experience-cloud.en/help/website-implementation/integrations.md

 1. Click **[!UICONTROL Clear All Requests]** just to clean things up

-1. Reload the We.Retail page, making sure that you see both the Target and Analytics requests in the Debugger
+1. Reload the Luma page, making sure that you see both the Target and Analytics requests in the Debugger

-1. Reload the We.Retail page again
+1. Reload the Luma page again

 1. You should now see four requests in the Network tab of the Debugger&mdash;two for Target and two for Analytics